-You use the port/starboard arrow panel buttons in the autopilot pop-up or the rotary knob to reset the bearing line while in NoDrift mode.
+You use the port/starboard arrow panel buttons in the autopilot pop-up to reset the bearing line while in NoDrift mode.

 Dodging

 If you need to avoid an obstacle when using NoDrift mode, you can set the autopilot to STBY and power steer or use the helm until the obstacle is passed.